 We pride ourselves in offering the best legal training, and our Bar Practice Course (BPC) is no exception.

 It is designed to help you secure pupillage and prepare you for life as a barrister.
 You'll receive dedicated support from our specialist careers service from the moment you accept your place, giving you the best chance of securing pupillage and acquiring as much varied experience as possible.
-This is why 59% of our students secured pupillage in 2018**.
+This is why 96% of our students have secured employment, further study, or pupillage.**

 When you study the Bar Practice Course with us you will receive: